North Yemen civil war: Egyptian withdrawal

-Sallal's popularity among his troops declined, and after two bazooka attacks on his home by disaffected soldiers, he took Egyptian guards.
+Sallal's popularity among his troops declined and, after two bazooka attacks on his home by disaffected soldiers, he took Egyptian guards.
 He ordered the execution of his security chief, Colonel Abdel Kader Khatari, after Khatari's police fired into a mob attacking an Egyptian command post in San'a, and had refused to recognize the committee of Arab leaders appointed at Khartoum to arrange peace terms.
-He also fired his entire Cabinet and formed a new one, installing three army men in key ministries, and took over the army ministry and the foreign ministry for himself.
-Meanwhile, Nasser announced the release of three republican leaders who had been held prisoner in Egypt for more than a year, and who were in favor of peace with the royalists.
-The three were Qadi Abdul Rahman Iryani, Ahmed Noman and General Amri.
+He also fired his entire cabinet and formed a new one, installing three army men in key ministries, and took over the army ministry and the foreign ministry for himself.
+Meanwhile, Nasser announced the release of three republican leaders—Abdul Rahman al-Eryani, Ahmed Noman and General Amri—who had been held prisoner in Egypt for over a year, and who were in favor of peace with the royalists.
 When Sallal met with Nasser in Cairo in early November, Nasser advised him to resign and go into exile.
-Sallal refused and went to Baghdad, hoping to get support from other Arab Socialists.
+Sallal refused and went to Baghdad, hoping to get support from other Arab socialists.
 As soon as he left Cairo, Nasser sent a cable to San'a, instructing his troops there not to block an attempt at a coup.